 With more than 20 years of experience in the non profit and social entrepreneuship sector, Giuseppe is an independent expert.
 He holds a degree in Business Administration at Bocconi University in Milan.
 He was founder and director for 14 years of VITA Consulting, an agency specialised in profit-nonprofit partnership working for many customers, among others, Roche, Lega del Filo d’Oro, Novartis, Coopi, Intesa Sanpaolo, Nike, Telefono Azzurro, Amnesty International, UniCredit, UBI, Philip Morris.
-Since 2010 he’s an advisor at UniCredit Foundation for strategy and implementation of social programme and for UniCredit Bank implemented the Philanthropic Advisory Activities for HNWI customers.
+Until April 2018 he worked for UniCredit Foundation for strategy and implementation of social programme and for UniCredit Bank as Philanthropic Advisor for HNWI customers.

 Michele Andreaus, PhD in Business Management, (University of Venice, Italy) is a Full Professor in Business Administration, Accounting and Social Accounting at the University of Trento.
 He is currently a Visiting Professor at the United Arab Emirates University in Abu Dhabi and in Al Ain (UAE), at St. Mary’s University in Halifax (CA) and at Ryerson University in Toronto (CA).
 His research interests include Social Accounting, accounting in non-profit organizations, and Corporate Social Responsibility in large companies and SMEs.